ralphv/gallifrey-rules/docs/ROADMAP.md

 publish to npm
-allow Config() to take in the event level config create sample app publish dinosaurus and polish it
+allow Config() to take in the event level config create sample app publish docusaurus and polish it
 -- release 0.5.0 beta.